mondoohq/installer/packages/archlinux/README.md

 # Arch Linux AUR PKGBUILD for Mondoo

-This repository holds the PKGBUILD generator and the PKGBUILD files from [https://aur.archlinux.org/packages/mondoo/](https://aur.archlinux.org/packages/mondoo/)
+This directory contains the PKGBUILD generator for the Arch Linux AUR system.
+Use is simple:

+1. Ensure Go, Make & Git are installed
+2. Run ```make update```, this will create cnquery and cnspec directories with the appropriate files
+3. Push those generated files to the appropriate AUR Git repository, eg: https://aur.archlinux.org/cnquery
+4. Go to the AUR website to verify the package (it can take some time for the web pages to regenerate), eg: https://aur.archlinux.org/packages/cnquery

 ## Install cnquery & cnspec